-- SSM adopts the European Credit Transfer and accumulation system (ECTS). - An ECTS =1 means that this almost represent about 7.5 hours of class or academic engagement time for the whole term/module. - Thus, a-4-ECTS course is equivalent to 30 hours of class time (equivalent to 2 US semester credit hour).
+- SSM adopts the European Credit Transfer and accumulation system (ECTS). - An ECTS =1 means that this almost represent about 7.5 hours of class or academic engagement time for the whole term/module. - Thus, a-4-ECTS course is equivalent to 30 hours of class time (equivalent to 2 US semester credit hour). - Accordingly, a divisor of two is used to convert ECTS into a semester credit hour.

-- Accordingly, a divisor of two is used to convert ECTS into a semester credit hour. - The ECTS system also captures the time students need to prepare for their work assignments, projects, and exams. - Thus, students are approximately expected to spend a double amount relative to class attendance doing their independent studies (preparation time). - This means that a-4-ECTS course is a total of 30 hours of class attendance and another 60 hours for student independent studies; thus, 90 hours in total. - 4 ECTS per course have been proven to be reasonable in terms of accomplishing the course-level outcomes at SSM, and they are usually used by students as per the below details:
+- The ECTS system captures as well the time students need to prepare for their work assignments, projects, and exams. - Thus, students are approximately expected to spend a double amount relative to class attendance doing their independent studies (preparation time).

 The ECTS system is quite similar to US credit hour system as the number of credits apportions for the all in-class and independent student work studies for a particular course.
-When it comes to the conversion ratio, every 2 ECTS are equivalent to 1 US credit hour per semester.